denisved/algo_labs/README.md

 # LAB №6.
 Word Chain
 <h2>Task Description</h2>

-__My task was to crate an algorithm, wich takes a list of strings and returns one integer - the number of longest possible chain.__
+__My task was to crate an algorithm, which takes a list of strings and returns one integer - the number of longest possible chain.__

 Chain is the list of words, wich have all letters in common with previos, but one.
 For example, string -> strin -> stri -> tri -> ri -> i.